A Birthday We Will Never Forget

 Quentin turns 8 years old today.
-We never could have imagined a birthday like this one.
+We could never have imagined a birthday like this one.

 I have taken each closure in stride.
 We saw what was coming and prepared ourselves with household staples.
 I said "I've got this" to myself as I prepared daily routines for each of my kids to accommodate elementary school e-learning and entertaining a toddler.
 We have had a host of "new" experiences, like church via Zoom meeting and watching the Metropolitan Opera perform Carmen.